antronerds/r2-training-courses/docs/Microarray_analysis_Using_Tumor_Colon_datasets.md

 **Question 1c:**

 Next to many publicly available datasets, R2 also hosts a lot of curated lists of genes which we call gene sets.
 These gene sets can be used to restrict an analysis as well.
 We can adapt our current search by scrolling down to the end of our gene list.
 There we find the Adjustable settings menu with which several settings can be chosen to adapt the analysis.
 We are going to limit our analysis to genes specifically known to be involved in colorectal cancer.
-In the **Gene Filters** box you can use a **Gene set** to filter your list.
-Use the last dropdown of this Gene Filters box to first select the category with gene annotation from KEGG, *C: geneannot_kegg*.
-Click again on the **same dropdown menu** to now see an expended list of subcategories, and choose *SC: Human Diseases*.
-Again use the **same dropdpwn field** to find that the list of options has been expanded to show gene sets (GS).
-Select the one that you think is appropriate for our analysis.
-Click on **Adjust Cutoff** at the bottom of the Adjustable settings menu to
+In the **Gene Filters** box you can use a **Gene set**, click the search GS button to filter your list.
+In the grid box, click the triagle next to the KEGG-pathway record and select the human disease category.
+Click the GREEN button use selected.

 **Question 2a:**

 The most significant gene in the list is the AXIN2 gene.
 Click on this entry from your result set to open the Gene View.
 The graph shows a neat separation in groups.
-Scroll down to investigate the probesets that were used.
+Click *View Additional details*, and  investigate the probesets that were used.
 AXIN2 is represented by no fewer than four reporters (probe sets) on the Affymetrix U133 Plus 2.0 chip.

 Examine the expression signals of the 4 probe sets, what do you notice